mr-exception/sonet-telegram-bot/help.md

 _commands_

-/new [amount] [description] to create a new transaction in one message
+/new 'amount' 'description' to create a new transaction in one message

 /list to show the list of transactions